 Before your first radiation treatment, you will have an appointment to learn exactly where on your body the radiation beam needs to be directed.
 This is a process called simulation.
 This appointment may take up to 2 hours.
 Here's what you can expect to happen during the simulation process:

 You'll lie still on a table while a radiation therapist uses a machine to identify your treatment field, which may also be called your treatment port.
 The field is the exact area on your body where the radiation will be aimed.
 You may have more than 1 treatment field if you have cancer in more than 1 place.
-The therapist will mark your skin with tiny dots of colored semipermanent ink.
+The therapist will mark your skin with tiny dots of colored semipermanent ink or with tiny tattoos.
 In this way, the therapist can aim the radiation at the same place each time and limit damage to nearby healthy tissues.

 You may also have imaging scans, such as CT scans, to help doctors know the exact location of your tumor to better determine the treatment area.

 You may also have a face mask or other body molds made.
-Molds are used to hold you in the best position and help keep you from moving during the treatments.
+Molds are used to hold you in the best position each time.
+They also help keep you from moving during the treatments.

 What to expect during external radiation therapy

 You can get external radiation as an outpatient at a hospital or clinic.
-That means you don't need to stay the night.
+That means you don't need to stay overnight.
 You'll receive a schedule for radiation therapy.
-The schedule usually is for 5 days a week for 6 to 7 weeks.
+The schedule usually is 5 days a week, for 6 to 7 weeks.
 Spreading out the radiation dose helps protect your healthy tissue.
-Some patients can be treated with newer techniques that are given twice daily on some or all of the treatment days.
-They receive better tumor control, but may have more side effects.
+Some people can be treated with newer methods that are given twice daily on some or all of the treatment days.

-On the days you receive radiation treatment, you'll lie on a table while the machine is placed over you.
-A face mask may be used to limit your movement while the radiation is being given.
+On the days you have radiation treatment, you'll lie on a table while the machine is placed over you.
+A face mask may be used to hold you in the right position while the radiation is being given.
 You may have to wear a hospital gown.
 A radiation therapist may place blocks or special shields to protect parts of your body that don't need to be exposed to radiation.
-The therapist may use lights on the machine to line it up with your marked treatment fields, located during the earlier simulation.
+The therapist may use lights on the machine to line it up with the marks made on your skin during the earlier simulation.
 The experience is much like that of getting an X-ray, only it lasts longer.
 It takes about 15 to 30 minutes for the whole process, with about 1 to 5 minutes of that spent getting the radiation.

 The radiation therapist will leave the room to turn on the machine, but you will be able to talk to the therapist over an intercom.
+The therapist can see, hear, and talk to you the entire time.
 You can't feel radiation so it will be painless.
 You may hear whirring or clicking noises.
 The machine may move around you but it will not touch you.
 You will not be radioactive afterward.